 The Santa Barbara South Coast is home to sparkling beaches cradled by the cascading Santa Ynez mountains, with simply unbeatable views and renowned wine country just over the hill.
 The city itself may seem small but hidden within our white adobe paseos, and naturally, stunning topography is incredible history, culture, and adventure across five unique cities, Santa Barbara, Goleta, Montecito, and Summerland.
 Dine alfresco under the stars on the State Street Promenade, where eating and entertainment become synonymous.
 Bike down one of the numerous trails winding through Goleta, and then afterward surf famous breaks along the coast.
 Relax during seaside yoga and sample freshly caught seafood for lunch and dinner.

 With so much to do and see, you’ll need at least three days to get the full Santa Barbara South Coast experience.
 To help you stay just one more day, we’ve made it easy to book a serene coastal getaway.
-Now through December 31, 2021, receive your 3rd night free at participating lodging properties.
+Receive your third night free at these participating lodging properties.

 The question is, what will you discover in the Santa Barbara South Coast with an extra day?
 Whether you are a foodie at heart, art lover, or adrenaline junkie in search of your next adventure, read on to experience the brilliance of The American Riviera® within 72 hours.